Testing the coupling of dark radiations in light of the Hubble tension: Fisher Forecast

 \subsection{Results}

-First, we present the Fisher information for the Hubble constant across all $\ell$ bands, neglecting the covariance between different parameters (see Figure~\ref{fig:fisher_info}).
-On larger scales, the AliCPT could provides more information compared to Planck due to its lower noise level, depending on the sky coverage.
-But $f_{\rm sky}<0.2$ yields less information than Planck data.
-On smaller scales, the CMB-S4 experiment dominates because of its high resolution.
-The inclusion of polarization B-mode data does not significantly improve the results on $H_0$ while having $\mathcal{O}(0.1)$ contribution to the interacting strength $\log_{10}G_{\rm eff}$ as indicated by the blue curves.
+First, we present the Fisher information for the Hubble constant across all $\ell$ bands defined in Eq.~\ref{Eq:sum_fisher_information}, neglecting the covariance between different parameters (see Fig~\ref{fig:fisher_info}).

+On larger scales, the AliCPT could provide more information compared to Planck due to its lower noise level, depending on the sky coverage.
+However, $f_{\rm sky}<0.2$ yields less information than Planck data.
+On smaller scales, the CMB-S4 experiment dominates due to its high resolution.
+The inclusion of polarization B-mode data does not significantly improve the results on $H_0$ but contributes at the level of $\mathcal{O}(0.1)$ to the interacting strength $\log_{10}[G_{\rm eff}/{\rm MeV^{-2}}]$ as indicated by the blue curves.

 For Planck data, the information is primarily concentrated in the middle bands $300 < \ell < 1800$, beyond which it decreases rapidly.
-Because of improved noise control in CMB-S4, it gives an abundant information in the far damping tail for $\ell > 1800$.
-We can proposed that CMB-S4 alone can not provide information about large-scales.
-Thus a combination of these three experiments will have the best capacity over the whole $\ell$ band.
+Due to improved noise control in CMB-S4, it provides abundant information in the far damping tail for $\ell > 1800$.
+We can propose that CMB-S4 alone cannot provide information about large scales.
+Thus, combining these three experiments will have the best capacity over the entire $\ell$ band.

+After having constructed the Fisher matrix in Eq.\ref{Eq:sum_fisher_information}, we can obtain an expected error covariance matrix on the parameter space by inverting the Fisher matrix.

-From Figure~\ref{fig:fisher_forecast} and Table~\ref{table:fisher_error}, we can have a look over the predicted results.
-We show the analysis for several cases: CMB-S4 experiment using CMB temperature, polarization E, and lensing potential power spectrum, same configuration including polarization B power spectrum, a combination of Planck, AliCPT (we assume $f_{\rm sky}=0.4$), and CMB-S4 experiments using the whole CMB power spectrum.
+We present the result of Eq.~\ref{Eq:fisher_error_cov} in Fig~\ref{fig:fisher_error_cov} Different configurations have been applied: the CMB-S4 experiment using CMB temperature, polarization E, and lensing potential power spectrum, the same configuration including polarization B power spectrum, a combination of Planck, AliCPT (assuming $f_{\rm sky}=0.4$), and CMB-S4 experiments using the entire CMB power spectrum.
 We use equal bands for different channels according to the corresponding experiment configuration in Table~\ref{table:experiments_configuration}.
-Though including the B power spectrum has limited improvement on a single parameter, it helps to break the degeneracy between parameters.
-The combination experiments will have significant improvement on parameter constrain, e.g. the error on Hubble constant will decrease to $1/3$ compared with the current constrains.
-We have concluded all the results in Table~\ref{table:fisher_error}.
+Although including the B power spectrum has limited improvement on a single parameter, it helps decrease the degeneracy between neutrinos and dark radiations.